kubernetes/autoscaler/cluster-autoscaler/cloudprovider/datacrunch/README.md

 | `taints` | []object | Kubernetes taints that created nodes will have |
 | `labels` | map | Labels that created nodes will have |

-**Note**: It's your responsibilty to make sure that override_num_gpus (if used), taints and labels are correct.
+**Note**: It's your responsibility to make sure that override_num_gpus (if used), taints and labels are correct.
 This is usually done as part of your startup-script.

 ### Command Line Arguments